-This facility is used to collect messages from another mail server - typically your ISP - for distribution by Mailtraq to your local users.
+This facility is used to collect messages by connecting to another mail server - typically your ISP or other corporate mail server - for distribution by Mailtraq to your local users.

 See Configuration Tips below.